MChatzakis/RDFsim/README.md

 This project is licenced under the regulation of software of Information Systems Laboratory, of Institute of Computer Science, FORTH.

 ## Contact
-For any recomendation or bug report, dont hesitate to create an issue or contact the authors.
+For any recommendation or bug report, dont hesitate to create an issue or contact the authors.
 Any advice is always welcome.